 This Practice Note outlines the tax issues which should be considered where a portfolio of distressed debt is acquired.
 In this Practice Note, distressed debt is referred to as non-performing loans (NPLs).
 Example of NPLs could include, for example, residential mortgage loans or corporate debt.

 Other Practice Notes in this series cover the tax issues relating more specifically to:

 In addition, a checklist summarises the key points to consider when dealing with distressed debt.

-For a closer look at the technical provisions dealing with debt releases in the loan relationships legislation, see Practice Notes: Impairment losses and debt releases and Impairment and debt releases—connected companies.
+For the technical provisions in the loan relationships rules dealing with impairments of debt and debt releases, see Practice Notes: Loan relationships—impairment and debt releases and Loan relationships—impairment and debt releases: connected companies.

 This Practice Note assumes that:

 interest due on NPLs has a UK source

 However in all cases where NPLs have a connection with a jurisdiction other than the UK (such as the location of the borrower or the security, or the governing law), the tax position in